wolfdog27/README-generator/README Generator.md

 We created a README Generator from scratch using tools such as inquirer, fs, util, async functions, and more.

 # Installation
-you will need to install inquirer and util.
-Or simply npm install
+npm install for all functions - you need inquirer and util

 # Usage
 Please use this for future projects!

 # License
-No need for a license
+None

 # Contribution
-My coffee helped with tonight's contributions
+My last cup of coffee!

 # Tests
-We aren't using tests on this project
+No tests needed

 # Questions
-Do you have any questions?
+Do you have any additional questions?
+If you have any additional questions please reach me at (https://github.com/wolfdog27/) /n or e-mail me at kylenicholasanderson@gmail.com